RHCSA/RHCSA.github.io/contents/10- Manage containers/03- Perform container management using commands such as podman and skopeo.md

+## 03- Perform container management using commands such as podman and skopeo:

 In the RHCSA exam topic **"Perform container management using commands such as Podman and Skopeo"**, you are expected to understand the fundamentals of managing containers, container images, and their lifecycle using **Podman** for local containers and **Skopeo** for container image handling across different registries.
 You need to be able to pull, run, manage, and transfer containers and images across registries while ensuring the persistence of changes.

 ### **Key Concepts for RHCSA Level**: